-SQL Server Data Warehouse: the Easy and Practical Guide
+SQL Server Data Warehouse: Easy and Practical Guide

 SQL Server Data warehouse?
 Sounds boring.
 Who would want to learn this?
 But what if I tell you that data analysis is one of the sought-after skills today?